facebookresearch/CompilerGym/docs/source/faq.rst

 I want to add a new program representation / reward signal.
 How do I do that?
 -----------------------------------------------------------------------------

+If your program representation can be computed from existing observations, consider using the :meth:`add_derived_space()
+<compiler_gym.views.ObservationSpace.add_derived_space>` API to add a derived
+observation or :meth:`add_space() <compiler_gym.views.RewardView.add_space>` to
+add a new reward space.

-Fork this project and build it from source (see :doc:`installation`).
+If you require modifying the underlying compiler service implementation, fork this project and build it from source (see :doc:`installation`).
 Then modify the C++ service implementation for the compiler that you are interested in.
 The service codebase is located at :code:`compiler_gym/envs/$COMPILER/service`, where :code:`$COMPILER` is the name of the compiler service you would wish to modify, e.g. llvm.
 Once done, send us a pull request!